DevashishChhabra/DevashishChhabra/README.md

  #

-\newline

 🔭 I’m currently working on creating a basic Chatbot using python and C++

 🌱 I’m currently learning Jira for project management, and also brushing up on my C++.

-🤔 I’m looking for help with any ambitious projects, I would love to join something from the ground up and give it my 1000% to watch it grow into a Behemoth.
+🤔 I’m looking to help with any ambitious projects, I would love to join something from the ground up and give it my 100% to watch it grow into a Behemoth.

 - 📫 How to reach me: ...